matloff/qeML/vignettes/ml_overview.md

 still linear combinations.
 We might as well just use linear regression in the first place."
 True, which is why there is more to the story:
 *activation functions*.
-Each output of a layer is fed into a function A(t) for the purpose of allowing nonlinear effects in our model of m(t).
+Each output of a layer is fed into a function A(t) before being passed on to the next layer; this is for the purpose of allowing nonlinear effects in our model of m(t).

 For instance, say we take A(t) = t^2 (not a common choice in practice, but a simple one to explain the issues).
 The output of the first layer